Ten ways to improve the usability of products that Agile teams build

 Here’s a history from last century through today, based on my experience.

-• household appliances and outdoor digital experiences the hard way.
+• household appliances and outdoor digital experiences, by using portable usability labs,

 Continue reading “The ease of user research goes in cycles”